 What is pseudo-localization?
 A practical guide for localization testing

-Before you even think about sending strings to translators, there's a powerful technique that can save you from a long list of internationalization headaches: pseudo-localization.
+Before you even think about sending strings to translators, it's a powerful technique that can save you from a long list of internationalization headaches.

 In this guide, we'll walk through what pseudo-localization is, why it matters, and how teams use it to ship global-ready products with confidence.